 As well as running multiple wash tests for each washing machine we review – we run wash programmes between six and 10 times for each washing machine we test – we also run dozens of ease-of-use assessments using a panel of three experts.
 The Which? overall percentage score you see alongside every review on our site is calculated purely from these test results.

 We also buy every single washing machine we test and we don’t accept free samples of any machines.

 Best Buys are awarded to washing machines that impress us most in our tests.
-As of November 2019, a washing machine scoring more than 70% will be a Best Buy and comes with a firm recommendation, although you should still read our reviews for any weaknesses that might impact your buying decision.
+As of December 2021, a washing machine scoring more than 79% will be a Best Buy and comes with a firm recommendation.
 Meanwhile, washing machines that score less than 45% are Don’t Buys.

 If you want to make the most sustainable choice when next buying a washing machine, an Eco Buy is for you.

 Eco Buy washing machines will have a lower impact on the environment over their lifetimes than other washing machines.

 We calculate this in two ways: how energy efficient it is and how little water it uses.
 You can expect an Eco Buy to save you money on your energy bills as well as be kinder to the environment.